Our Mission

 Our Story

-As far as we know, no rent stabilized city has ever reduced the rent.
-However, the newly formed Stony Run Tenants Union testified compellingly about the severity of the housing crisis in the city, including the fact that rent doubled in Kingston over the prior 5 years.
+When Kingston opted into rent stabilization, Stony Run tenants organized the Stony Run Tenants Union and mobilized to Rent Guideline Board hearings, demanding a rent reduction.
+Alongside tenants from across Kingston, they testified compellingly about the severity of the housing crisis in the city, including the fact that rent doubled in Kingston over the prior 5 years.
 Because tenants worked to organize their neighbors, Kingston's Rent Guidelines Board passed the first ever rent reduction - 15% lower leases for all stabilized apartments!

 While landlords sued the decision again and again, the highest court in NY ruled in favor of tenants and upheld the 15% reduction in June of 2025.
 Now, rent stabilized tenants in Kingston are filing suits to win their reductions.
 Other cities throughout the Hudson Valley have tried to follow Kingston's lead, such as Newburgh and Poughkeepsie.
 Unfortunately, local judges began breaking precedent and overturned those attempts to prevent more rent reductions.
 That is why tenants are now fighting for the REST Act, which would make it easier for upstate cities to opt in and for more tenants to be covered.